danielliuce/MapperPublic/README.md

 ## What I would do differently if I were to restart this project.
 Reflecting back on the project, there are certain aspects in the project that I would have redesigned.
 These things are listed below:
 * This project was developed entirely in C++.
 I would have liked to leverage the object oriented programming aspects of C++ more than I did.
-The source code utilized structs in a way that was similar to structs seen in C. Looking back, leveraging the usage of methods in classes along with inheiritance to reuse methods would have made the source code much more refined and cleaner.
+The source code utilized structs in a way that was similar to structs seen in C. ~~Looking back, leveraging the usage of methods in classes along with inheiritance to reuse methods would have made the source code much more refined and cleaner.~~ I take this back, inheritance would've made the code so much slower.
 * Multi-thread more aspects of the code where it was possible.

 ## What I would refine in the existing code if I had more time